Italian Law provides two kinds of succession schemes:

 Italian Law considers the testament as a unilateral and revocable act by which an individual may dispose of his /her patrimony.
 The aim of this article is analysing and understanding the different types of Italian will and hot to proceed with an Italian will.

-According to Italian Law, the testament is a personal act that must be the direct and exclusive manifestation of deceased’s will.
+According to Italian Law, a testament is a personal act that must be the direct and exclusive manifestation of the deceased’s will.
 In order to be the beneficiary of a will, Italian law requires the following elements:

 There are three different types of will: